lizardo/lizardo.github.io/projects/001/how-to-configure-a-colab-local-runtime-using-docker.md

 """
 ```

-Try to start an existing container.
-If it fails, build a new one:
+Try to start an existing (stopped) container.
+If it fails, run a new one:

 ```python
 try: